 GEMS students are required to enroll in the specified core and elective courses during each semester of their first year.

-Students are required to maintain continuous registration of at least 12 hours (Fall and Spring; 6 hours Summer), and no more than 20 hours, per term in the Graduate College if they are to maintain their assistantship, stipend, and tuition waiver.
+Students are required to maintain continuous registration of at least 12 hours (Fall and Spring; 6 hours Summer), and no more than 20 hours, per the Graduate College if they are to maintain their assistantship, stipend, and tuition waiver.
 International students must maintain full-time status (at least 12 hours Fall and Spring) in order not to be in violation of the F-1 visa.
 (Note: Although the F-1 Visa does not require summer registration, it is still required for your stipend and tuition waiver).

 Students may not drop a course part way through the semester nor take an “Incomplete” to avoid a bad grade and/or probation.
 Exceptions to this policy will only be considered for extenuating circumstances (e.g., emergency family situation; severe health problems) and will require consultation with GEMS Directors BEFORE initiating any changes in coursework.
 Failure to obtain the proper approvals from the GEMS Directors may result in dismissal from the program.